vinojjayasundara/vinojjayasundara.github.io/_pages/about.md

 ![Honored!](vinojjayasundara.github.io/images/cover.jpg)

-<div style="text-align: right", font-family= "Bebas Neue"> I am a Research Engineer at the Agency for Science, Technology and Research (A\*STAR), Singapore.
+<div style="text-align: right; font-family: Bebas Neue"> I am a Research Engineer at the Agency for Science, Technology and Research (A\*STAR), Singapore.
 I am also a Senior Software Engineer and the Project Lead of the computer vision team at Reservoir Rock Technologies, Australia. </div>

 # News!